 Croatia – Croatia on the other hand stole my heart.
 Sail Week was an incredible experience and one of the most affordable luxury trips you can take.
 Each coastal city dazzled and offered new waterfronts to explore with delicious cuisine, sumptuous backdrops and the perfect balance of active adventure and “boat and chill.”
 CNN called Croatia the “King of the Riviera’s,” and I can personally guarantee you this is a hot spot that’s poised to blow up.

 New Mexico – I absolutely love work trips that send you to places you’d never think to go on your own and are blown away at every turn.
 New Mexico has become my new obsession, and Ruidoso in particular.
 A cross between a ski town (the second largest in the state behind the much more well-known Taos) and the Old West, it is a great stateside escape on a budget.
 My casita was amazing and cost a fraction of what a property that incredible would be anywhere else.
-It’s an easy 1-2 hour drive from Roswell or El Paso, and I can promise you this town has it all – great eats, cute boutiques and empty lift lines.
+It’s an easy 1-2 hour drive from Roswell or El Paso, and I can promise you this town has it all – great eats, cute boutiques, endless outdoors, and empty lift lines.